keylimetoolbox/resque-kubernetes/README.md

 ### Workers (for both)

-Make sure that the container image above, which is used to run the resque worker, is built to include the `resque-kubernetes` gem as well.
-The gem will add `TERM_ON_EMPTY` to the environment variables.
+Ideally the container image above, which is used to run the resque worker, is built to include the `resque-kubernetes` gem as well.
+The gem will set `INTERVAL` to 0 in the environment variables.
 This tells the worker that whenever the queue is empty it should terminate the worker.
 Kubernetes will then terminate the Job when the container is done running and will release the resources.

+If (for whatever reason) your image doesn't include `resque-kubernetes`, you must set the `INTERVAL` environment variable to 0 in your Kuberenetes manifest or container.

 ### Job manifest